 - context_switches: Shows the number of context changes for the active connection.
 A context change is when the OS kernel swaps the processor from one thread to another (eg a higher priority thread).

 This indicator is very important in identifying if one process is using more CPU than other processes and preventing them from reaching the processor.
 A very high index means that a lot of concurrency is occurring on the processor and it may be overloaded.
 A low number means that some process is allocating more CPU than it should, generating a lot of wait time (and probably sessions with status Pending and Runnable).

-Expected values should be below 2.000 per processor / second exchanges (some DBA's consider a value below 5.000 as acceptable).
-Very high values may be caused by physical memory (RAM) allocation failures.
-Another potential aggravation is Intel® Hyper-Threading Technology, which in some cases can cause many context changes due to the simulation of virtual cores.
-If you are experiencing this problem, a good test is to disable this feature on the server motherboard and perform performance testing.
+Expected values should be below 2.000 exchanges per processor / second (some DBA's consider a value below 5.000 to be acceptable).
+Too high values may be caused by physical memory (RAM) allocation failures.
+Another possible aggravating factor is Intel® Hyper-Threading technology, which in some cases can cause many changes of context due to the simulation of virtual cores.
+If you are experiencing this problem, a good test is to disable this feature on the server's motherboard and perform performance tests.

 - tasks: Number of tasks being used by the current execution.

 Very useful parameter for maintaining and identifying locks in the instance.
 When enabled, shows the reserved objects of each request, as well as the type of lock requested by the session.

 Using this parameter, a new column appears in the final result (dd hh: mm: ss.mss (avg)).
 This column shows the average execution time of the current query running for each session.
 As you can see from the example, my query has been running for more than 2h, but the current snippet is taking, on average, 79 ms, in a loop of 850.000 iterations.
 This time is estimated based on the plan and execution histories.